globocom/globomap-driver-sample/README.md

 | ZBX_PASSIVE_MONITOR_SCHEDULER  | Zabbix monitor               | passive_abc_monitor_scheduler              |

 ## Cloning to your own driver project
-To start working on your own Globomap Driver, user `make clone package=<package_name> project=<project-name>`.
+To start working on your own Globomap Driver, use `make clone package=<package_name> project=<project-name>`.
 This will create the "project-name" repository in the same level as this project's repository.

+## Formatting the data
+In the [driver.py](globomap_driver_sample/driver.py) file, you can retrieve data from any source you need and format it into a payload.
+There, you can use the given internal methods to do so, as well as to make requests to retrieve said data.
+Remember to change all instances of "sample" in it to names that make sense for your service and the data it's mapping.